Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 In regulated industries like healthcare, how a product is described matters just as much as how it performs.
 This is a topic of interest to regulators like the Food and Drug Administration (FDA), which routinely flags promotional violations ranging from off-label claims and unbalanced risk-benefit messaging to overstated impacts.

-The risk here isn’t limited to what's said in pre-prepared pitches and presentations, but how equipped sales and support teams are to answer more spontaneous technical questions while staying well within the parameters of the relevant regulation.
+Importantly, the risk here isn’t limited solely to what's said in pre-prepared pitches and presentations, but how equipped sales and support teams are to answer more spontaneous technical questions while staying well within the parameters of the relevant regulation.
 When teams' learning and development platforms are limited to static training materials, that kind of confident, compliant communication becomes much harder to guarantee: as the BMC Medical Education article mentioned above points out, knowledge retention is more effective when delivered through immersive modes of learning.

 And as the director of the Office of Prescription Drug Promotion has noted, noncompliance can result in criminal investigation or enforcement, which has huge practical and reputational implications.
 In extreme cases, it may even introduce avoidable patient risk, underscoring the importance of clarity in every product conversation.